asainc/asainc/README.md

 ### 💼  Things that I'm currently working on:
 * Improving my Front-End Web:computer: Development skills.
 * Looking forward to take a Flutter:calling: course in future.
-* Developing chatbots:robot: using Watson Assistant.
+* Developing conversational agents :robot: using LangChain and LangGraph.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since Brazil is in the quarantine stage:earth_asia:, I've decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself further.:running:

 * Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: Dev, UI, Machine Learning and Data Science/Analytics articles weekly